We need a New Understanding of Collaborative Working

 Unlike normal soccer there are no rules in PLAYOFF to stop teams conspiring and ‘match-fixing’ which creates the potential for ‘collaborative competition.’

-So, FUSION is essentially a collaboration scenario but with a competitive edge because no team wants to come out worse than all the others in terms of over-sacrificing its specific departmental objectives for the greater good.
-Thus, FUSION explores the sub-optimization/silo thinking scenario.
+So, CONSORTIUM is essentially a collaboration scenario but with a competitive edge because no team wants to come out worse than all the others in terms of over-sacrificing its specific objectives for the greater good.
+Thus, CONSORTIUM explores the sub-optimization/silo thinking scenario.

 COMPETE: Real-Time Trading Simulation